carlosal249/customer-Segmentation/README.md

 ![Main](https://github.com/carlosal249/customer-Segmentation/blob/master/head.png)
 * note: in the Customer Segmentation.ipynb file is the data exploration and the model, the app.py and the templates folders are for flask(api) integration for presentation an deploy purposes

-<h3 align=center> After creating and analysing the model I found 5 Major groups:</h3>
+<h3> After creating and analysing the model I found 5 Major groups:</h3>

 <ul> GROUP 0:</br>
  <li> High Income </li>